aoterodelaroza/acpdb/README.md

 ### Comparing to the Database Contents
 ~~~
 COMPARE
-  FILE file.s
+  SOURCE {file.s|method.s}
   PROPERTY_TYPE {prop.s|prop.i}
   METHOD {method.s|method.i}
   [SET {set.s|set.i}]
   [TRAINING [alias.s]]
 END
 ~~~
-Read calculated properties from `file.s` and compare them against the database contents.
+Read calculated properties from the source indicated by the SOURCE keyword and compare them against the database contents.
+If the argument to SOURCE is a file with name `file.s`, read them from the file.
 The file must have lines of the form:
 ~~~
 structure1.s value1.r value2.r ...
 structure2.s value3.r value4.r ...